ualibraries/ace-audit-manager/README.md

 Then browse to [http://localhost:8080/ace-am](http://localhost:8080/ace-am)

-After getting it up and running, follow the [3.
-Register your first collection](https://wiki.umiacs.umd.edu/adapt/index.php/Ace:Audit_Manager_Installation_Guide) instructions.
+After getting it up and running, follow the instructions at [3.
+Register your first collection](https://wiki.umiacs.umd.edu/adapt/index.php/Ace:Audit_Manager_Installation_Guide).
 The docker image mounts /mnt from the host into to docker container, so any shares that have been mounted underneath this will be visible to begin fixity auditing on.

 To cleanup the above test instance, run: